dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 `manifest.json` file stored in every backup folder.

 The restore feature will create a cluster with as many groups as the original cluster had at the time of the last backup.
-Restoring create a posting directory `p<N>` corresponding to the backup group ID.
-For example, a backup for Alpha group 2 would have the name ".../r32-g**2**.backup" and would be loaded to posting directory "p**2**".
+For each group, `dgraph restore` creates a posting directory `p<N>` corresponding to the backup group ID.
+For example, a backup for Alpha group 2 would have the name `.../r32-g2.backup` and would be loaded to posting directory `p2`.

+After running the restore command, the directories inside the `postings` directory are copied over to the machines/containers running the alphas and `dgraph alpha` is started to load the copied data.
+For example, in a database cluster with two Alpha groups and one replica each, `p1` is moved to the location of the first Alpha and `p2` is moved to the location of the second Alpha.

 #### Restore from Amazon S3
 ```sh